August 26, 2020

 This will help you narrow down if a specific software tool fits your business and its goals or if you’re just temporarily distracted by the idea of a shiny new solution that actually won’t be helpful in the long run.

-At the end of the day, the vendor and its product need to align with your business goals and meet the needs of not only its potential end-users, but stakeholders, too.
+At the end of the day, the vendor and its product need to align with your business goals and meet the needs of not only its potential end-users but stakeholders, too.

 As you read through your software contract, make sure to keep an eye out for any notion of additional fees or hidden costs that may come up during your time with the vendor.